orchestracities/ngsi-timeseries-api/docs/manuals/admin/installing.md

 There are several options to start worker processes.
-The QuantumLeap Docker image can start queue workers too, but the Docker entry point needs to be overridden—the default command starts the QuantumLeap Web app.
+The QuantumLeap Docker image can start queue workers too, but the Docker entry point needs to be overridden - the default command starts the QuantumLeap Web app.

 - To start a Supervisor-managed pool of workers, set the `WQ_WORKERS`